-Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions, providing enterprise clients with consulting services for strategy, design, project management, application development, staff augmentation, and services related to Prodigy's business platforms.
-Prodigy is currently a leader in the development of mobile enterprise applications development for Canadian banks.
-These services are provided primarily through the services of skilled technology subcontractors provided at hourly rates.
-During its first year most of Prodigy's revenue was generated through time and material contracts.
-However, a growing part of the business is through fixed price contracts, and Prodigy plans to emphasize future growth with fixed price work.
+Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, staff augmentation, and services related to Prodigy's business platforms.
+Prodigy is a leader in the development of mobile enterprise applications for Canadian banks.
+During 2014, most of Prodigy's revenue was generated through time and material contracts.
+However, in 2015 revenue has been successfully shifted to emphasize fixed price contracts, and Prodigy plans to extend that trend in its mix of services business to deepen client relationships and improve margins.